Immersive Xperiences (IX): Shifting Time, Space, Things & Learning (Creating 360° Virtual Tours) Online

 We will use the Google Street View app and a smartphone to create 360° images.
 We will also construct 360° virtual tours using freely-available online software to add interactive elements including text, photos, video, and other information.

 A smartphone or mobile device with the ability to install relevant apps/software is needed.
 A Cardboard-type VR viewer makes the experience more immersive but it is not required.
-A limited number of devices will be available to share with in-person attendees.

 To explore a variety of freely available simulation tools beyond what will be shared in this series, check out the tools, tutorials, and resources in the simulation category in SUNY EmTechWIKI.

 Note: This session continues the IX series offered previously.
-A (30-min.) video recording of the session offered January 6, 2022) provides a broad overview of various Xtended Reality (XR) concepts.
+A (30-min.) video recording of the session offered on January 6, 2022) provides a broad overview of various Xtended Reality (XR) concepts.
 Viewing this recording is optional and is not required to participate in this current 360° virtual tours workshop.

 - Tuesday, August 2, 2022